smart-data-models/data-models/README.md

 ## Lifecycle

-Specifications evolve over time through versions generated by the contributors in the communities of every Subjects.
+Specifications evolve over time through versions generated by the contributors in the communities of every Subject.
 A minimum of a version each year is recommended.
 The parameter schemaVersion in the schema denotes the version.

 The way to handle new Data Models is administrated by the different subjects and domains: